arvindvyas/Country-State-Select/README.md

 #Getting Started

 Country State Select is released as a Ruby Gem.
 The gem is to be installed within a Ruby or Rails application.
-To install, simply add the following to your Gemfile:
+To install, simply add the following to your Gemfile.

     gem 'country_state_select'